siqiang-ng/tp/docs/DeveloperGuide.md

 * Sorts contacts based on the different module tags.
 * Allows convenient search for project mates / friends taking the same module.
 * Allows convenient search for the link for team meeting.
-* Filters the main person list such that inactive contacts will not be seen.
+* Allows the addition of tasks to track the task progress.

 --------------------------------------------------------------------------------------------------------------------
 ### **B: User Stories**